Finno-Samic languages: Related hypotheses

-Arguments for and against genetical unity
+Arguments for and against genetic unity

 The common ancestor of Finnic and Samic is traditionally known as Early Proto-Finnic (Finnish: varhaiskantasuomi).
 Its phonology and morphology can be reconstructed in great detail.
 However, this reconstruction turns out to be nearly identical to assumed preceding stages such as Proto-Finno-Volgaic, Proto-Finno-Ugric, and even Proto-Uralic itself.

 There are a number of noticeable traits common to most Finno-Samic languages, however none of them unquestionably in favor of a family unity.
 The first of these is the presence of consonant gradation, found in all of the languages except the marginal languages of the group, Livonian, Veps and Southern Sami.
 Gradation is also found in the distantly related Samoyedic Nganasan, and it has been debated if gradation is an original Uralic feature suppressed in all other branches, an independent innovation in Finno-Lappic and Nganasan, or independent in all three of Finnic, Samic and Nganasan.
 Also, even if gradation in Finnic and Samic is connected, it is disputed whether this represents common inheritance or later contact influence.

 The contrastive presence of rounded vowels beyond the first syllable, atypical of Uralic languages in general, is also found in both Finnic and Samic (and again also Samoyedic).
 This too has been argued to represent later contact influence, on the basis of comparisons such as F. /*enoj/ : S. /*eanoj/ "maternal uncle", where the exclusively Finnic development /*aj/ > /*oj/ appears to have been loaned into Samic.
 There is also considerable disagreement between the languages (both between the two families, and within them) in whether certain words contain a rounded vowel.